physrisk/website-source/articles/2013/erdos-renyi-model.md

 somewhat related to the [percolation theory](/tag/percolation/).
 Imagine that a fully connected graph.
 Now let us remove a certain number of edges from it.
-How many edges could we randomly remove from a graph (network), for it to be still connected (i.e. with no isolated nodes)?
+How many edges could we randomly remove from a graph (network), for it to be still connected (i.e., with no isolated nodes)?
 The answer is pretty simple.
 We could remove edges with probability \\\(  1-p \\\), where \\\(  p = \ln(N)/N \\\).
 Note that here \\\(  p \\\) stands for a probability to create an edge in the Erdos-Renyi network!
 Try different